snowboardgeek/MEM-Backup-and-restore/README.md

-his PowerShell Module queries Microsoft Graph, and allows for cross-tenant Backup & Restore actions of your Intune Configuration.
+This PowerShell Module queries Microsoft Graph, and allows for cross-tenant Backup & Restore actions of your Intune Configuration.

 Intune Configuration is backed up as (json) files in a given directory.